fantatik3/fantatik3/README.md

 ### Hello world! 👋

 - 🔭 I’m currently working with C / ASMx86 / MT-C++ / C# / DotNet mostly on private repositories.
-- 🌱 I’m currently learning about Unity Engine / IDA.
+- 🌱 I’m currently learning about Unity Engine / 3D Graphics.
 - 💯 I’m creative and thinking ahead.
 - 👯 I’m looking to collaborate on any kind of project that helps me evolve and continue learning.
 - 🏎 Looking for optimizations in your workflow via personalized tools?
 Contact me.